We use cookies to help provide you with the best possible online experience.

 The practice has a formal process for recording and investigating such events to identify any changes that could reduce the risk of it happening again.

-All significant events are reviewed and discussed at Clinical Governance and Patient Safety meetings that which are held on a regular basis throughout the year.
+All significant events are reviewed and discussed at clinical governance meetings that which are held on a regular basis throughout the year.

 Any learning points are cascaded to all relevant staff where an action plan, including audits or policy review, may follow.